ASzot/NewPersonalWebsite/content/posts/position_embeddings.md

 ## Intro

 Transformer models need position embeddings to distinguish the ordering of the inputs.
 The choice of position embedding is important for a transformer to process longer sequences of inputs than it was trained on.
-This post explores minimal implementations for several position embedding methods.
+This post explores several position popular embedding methods.
 The implementations are minimal, self-contained and in pure PyTorch.
 Experiments use the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset, meaning models only take a couple hours to train from scratch on a consumer grade GPU.
 The code is at [github.com/aszot/position-embeddings](https://github.com/ASzot/position-embeddings) and is only a small single Python file.

 ## General Framework